-Significant Trade in CITES Plants
+Significant Trade in CITES Plants - COMPLETED

 The Significant Trade process is the formal mechanism by which CITES identifies and corrects potential non-sustainable trade in species where Parties are having problems making an adequate Non-Detriment Finding (NDF) on export of wild Appendix II species of animals and plants.
 A member of the team chairs the CITES Plants Committee Working Group on Significant Trade and is co-chair of the formal process established by the CITES Conference of the Parties to review and revise its mechanism to detect and correct detrimental trade in Appendix II species.

 Kew has carried out a number of CITES Significant Trade projects in countries which have large volume plant trade with the European Union.
 Previous projects have been carried out with China, Madagascar and Thailand.
 Most recently we have carried out a project on geophyte trade from Georgia.
 The purpose of this project is to support the CITES Authorities of Georgia in developing a sustainable trade in geophytes, in particular the snowdrop Galanthus woronowii.
 It is funded by the CITES Secretariat with funds donated by the Netherlands.
 Galanthus woronowii extends from north-east Turkey to eastern Georgia but it is most frequent in western Georgia, in the Ajara Autonomous Region.
 Snowdrops are popular garden plants and bulbs of G. woronowii are exported from Georgia to the horticultural industry in Western Europe.
 All snowdrops are included in CITES Appendix II, which lists plants that are not threatened with extinction at present but may become so if trade is not regulated and adequate NDF processes are not in place.